EthanLampone/AI-CLASS-FALL-2025/README.md

 # IDS
-Extra Credit Exercise for AI class
+Extra Credit Exercise for AI class - hoping to learn more with Github in this class!